sweattep/modern_quotes/README.md

 >Numerous instances were identified during the scope period of the audit where vendors were created/changed and then subsequently paid by the same employee

+>One solution that's been bandied about is to make shorter games.
+I've personally advocated for the need of more half-sequels

 >Accessibility for all devices and for all humans no matter what or where.
 Relevant content connecting to other relevant content.
 Searchable.
 Meaningful.
 OPEN!

 >as in most early applications of LLMs, the systems are primarily viewed by executives as a quick and easy way to cut costs and automate systems already rife with problems, frustrated consumers, and underpaid and overtaxed support employees.